KaviarasuRajamanickam/cypress-dev/README.md

 # cypress-dev
 This is the development part to test the UI with Cypress

-The application was developed in React js
+The application is developed in React js